coderoad/coderoad-vscode/docs/docs/create-a-practice-tutorial.md

 - Commit it with a message of "2.1"
 - Add the `index.html` file to be committed
 - Commit it with a message of "2.1S"
-- Push your changes to github to your `v0.1.0` branch
+- Push your changes to GitHub to your `v0.1.0` branch

 ### Update the YAML